What is the STAR method?

 By providing detailed insight into your previous job duties and turning them into practical examples, you give the hiring manager a clear picture of your accomplishments.

-And in addition to using the STAR method on your resume, you can apply it to interviews as well.
-Here’s a great example of an applicant putting the STAR method into practice during an interview:
+In addition to using the STAR method on your resume, you can apply it to interviews, like in the video below.

 @resumegenius “Tell me about a time you worked well under pressure.”
 Behavioral interview question using the STAR method #starmethod #interviewtips #jobinterviewtips #careertips #gettingajob #behavioralinterview ♬ Monkeys Spinning Monkeys – Kevin MacLeod & Kevin The Monkey